Kernix13/pre-code-formatter/README.md

 1. Cut and paste that code into your `pre` tag
 1. Adjust the <kbd>TAB</kbd> spacing if necessary.

+**NOTE**: IF you only want the code that has the reserved characters converted to HTML entities, then that _Cody to copy_ is at the bottom of `index.html`.

 ## RegEx and languages and color

 I am using regualr expressions to wrap parts of a language in span tags with a color class.
 Here is a list of the languages I will be covering and ones I am done: